piger/qstode/README.md

 # QStode

-QStode is a web application that allows registered users to store bookmarks (like the goold old del.icio.us) categorized by tags.
+QStode is a web application that allows registered users to store bookmarks (like the good old del.icio.us) categorized by tags.

 At the moment social functions (for example the subscription to other users bookmark feed) are missing.

 ## Project status

-QStode is mostly usable even if it still lacks some features and many things could be improved.
+QStode is mostly usable (read: it's **beta**) even if it still lacks some features and many things could be improved.

 Things to note: